 Health Net Providing Special Assistance to Members Affected by Wildfires

-- During evacuations, members in counties affected by the wildfires can obtain an emergency supply from the drug store where they originally filled their prescription.
+- During evacuations, members in Mariposa County affected by the wildfire can obtain an emergency supply from the drug store where they originally filled their prescription.

 - If their drug store is closed, members can call Health Net at 1-800-400-8987 for assistance.

 Health Net members can also call MHN for coping support.
 MHN can offer referrals to mental health counselors, local services, or phone consultations.
 These services can help members cope with grief, stress, or trauma related to the wildfires.
 MHN operates their hotline 24 hours a day, seven days a week and can be reached at 1-800-227-1060.

 If members cannot reach their primary care provider during a declared state of emergency, Health Net provides access to telehealth services at no cost.
 To make an appointment, members should reference the back of their Health Net ID card for more information on how to access telehealth services.
 Members can find this same information by registering with and logging on to HealthNet.com.

 Information for Healthcare Providers